MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 > [!div class="mx-imgBorder"]
 > ![Portal Register Guest or dependent](media/portals-register-dependent.png "Portal Register Guest or dependent")

 After creating dependents, the user will see them listed.
-First the two most recent dependents and the list of all when creating a pass.<!-- Edit note: Not sure what this means so unable to edit it. -->
+First the two most recent dependents, and then the list of all dependents when creating a pass.

 > [!div class="mx-imgBorder"]
 > ![Create pass for guests](media/portals-select-dependent.png "Create pass for guests")